 Bunny Jackson’s is well-known for its cheap-as-chips (or cheap-as-chicken?) wings, and now, guests can really get their fill with their new bottomless offering.
 Taking place between 12 and 5 every day, guests can chow down on bottomless wings and fries – with BBQ, Buffalo and Classic wings on the menu.
 If that wasn’t all, there’s also free-flowing house lager, frozen cocktails and flavoured Lambrini on the menu, too, so you can be sure you won’t be parched while taking on the challenge.
 Bunny Jackson’s is not taking bookings, so you can simply just turn up and request a table on the day.
 Bunny Jackson’s, 1 Jack Rosenthal St, M15 4RA.

-Returning with their new outdoor garden on May 17th, Fress will be serving up bottomless brunch in the great outdoors, with the sunlight peeping through to their beautiful terrace.
+Home a quaint outdoor garden, Fress serves up bottomless brunch in the great outdoors, with the sunlight peeping through to their beautiful terrace.
 Fill up on Full English-style dishes such as the Brekkie Beast, enjoy smaller dishes such as smashed avo on sourdough bread, or go all out with waffles, pancakes and all the toppings.
 Guests also have the option to add bottomless drinks for an extra £15, with Mimosas, Prosecco, house wine and house lager available.
 Book a table here.

 5. Foundry Project

 Back with their sun-soaked outdoor terrace, Foundry Project – self-described as the ‘Happiest Place In Manchester’ – is offering bottomless brunches and lunches out in the great outdoors, with a diverse menu available to suit everyone’s palate.
-From pancakes and bacon to pizza and sourdough – there are some great dishes to choose from, with plenty of free-flowing drinks to accompany.
+From eggs benny and avo to pizza and loaded brunch fries – there are some great dishes to choose from, with plenty of free-flowing drinks to accompany.
 Book a table here.

-Banyan is back with their fantastic outdoor space at the Corn Exchange, with brunch dishes galore on the menu.
+Banyan’s fantastic outdoor space at the Corn Exchange is the perfect place to soak up the sun, with brunch dishes galore on the menu.
 We’re talking eggs, pancakes, Full English dishes, burgers and chorizo hash, with plenty of fruity cocktails that complement the occasion perfectly.
 If that wasn’t all, Banyan also offers a bottomless brunch indoors, with a whole host of cocktails and Spritz on the menu.
 Book a table here.

-One of Manchester’s most popular brunch spots is finally back, and their outdoor space is open for spring.
+One of Manchester’s most popular brunch spots has reopened its outdoor seating for the summer – just in time for this week’s heatwave.
 Serving coffees, teas and more, Federal is the perfect place to wind down on a Saturday morning with a proper good brunch – with acai bowls, sourdough, french toast, steak and eggs and so much more to choose from.
 The cafe bar also serves some great cocktails, too, so if you’re really feeling in the weekend mood, they’ve got your back.
 Federal Cafe Bar, 9 Nicholas Croft, M4 1EY.

 Pot Kettle Black has opened a fantastic outdoor terrace on St Anne’s Square, serving up fresh coffees, eggy bread, breakfast sandwiches, stuffed croissants and stacked pancakes.
 The location allows guests to enjoy the hustle and bustle of that particular part of the city, which sees plenty of shoppers passing by in the day, with some beautiful architecture to take in while you’re there.
 Pot Kettle Black, Barton Arcade, M3 2BW.